lukewilliamboswell/basic-ssg/README.md

 A few scripts are included to assist with common tasks.

-- *run.sh* build the platform in debug mode, and run the `simple.roc` example
+- **run.sh** to build the platform in debug mode, and run the example
-- *glue.sh* re-generate glue types for the platform (note currently requires a copy of the roc repository)
+- **glue.sh** to re-generate glue types for the platform (note currently requires a copy of the roc repository)
-- *bundle.sh* cross-compile the platform in release mode for supported targets and package for distribution
+- **bundle.sh** to cross-compile the platform in release mode for supported targets and package for distribution